 To add permissions in bulk, you would need to bring up the group of contacts to whom you want to apply the permissions on your Search page within Redtail.
 After the contacts are on your Search page, you can select the ones you want to apply the permissioning change to and then select Bulk Actions from the Contact Options menu:

 Within the Bulk Contact Actions modal, you'll see "Permissions (Add)":

 Click "Permissions (Add)" and you'll see the below:

 You can then select whether you want to grant access to a user or a user team and applying permissions in bulk works in the same manner as described above for applying permissions to an individual contact.
-Note: if any of the contacts already have permissioning set up, and you want to replace those permission settings with your new ones, you'll first need to remove those existing permission settings.
-A contact can have multiple user and/or team permission settings, so you don't have to remove existing permissions to apply new ones.
-But, if you are looking to replace existing permission settings, other permissions must be removed as there is not a "Replace" option.
-See the next section to learn how to remove permission settings.
+Note: if any of the contacts already have permissioning set up, and you want to replace those permission settings with your new ones, you'll need to place a check here in the "Replace existing permissions? box.
+A contact can have multiple user and/or team permission settings, so you don't have to replace existing permissions to apply new ones.

 Remove Permissioning from a group of contacts

 To remove permissions in bulk, you'll need to get all contact records with that permission setting to your Advanced Search page first.
 Probably the quickest way to do this is to go to your Contact Permissions Report, filter for the desired permission setting and then send those contacts to Search.